Married Filing Separately Filing Status

 - You might not be able to claim your contributions towards IRA – Individual Retirement Account, if you or your spouse were under the cover by your employer provided retirement plan for the tax year.
 Your deductions can be eliminated or reduced if your income is crossing certain thresholds.

-Can i change my Married Filing Joint tax return to Married Filing Separate return?
+Can i change my Married Filing Separate tax return to Married Filing Joint return?

 Yes you can change your filing status from Married Filing Separately to Married Filing Joint tax return, You change your filing status within last three tax years.
 Married Filing Separately, Single and Head of Household are considered as separate tax returns and the required tax return form is Form 1040X.

 Can i change my filing status from Married Filing Jointly to Married Filing Separately?

 You cannot amend your tax return from Married Filing Joint to Married Filing Separately, but there are exceptions.

 Choosing right filing status which can help you save your taxes is a tedious job, since there are various rules needs to be cautiously followed.
 Because mistakes can happen by various ways which can ask for expensive notices, enquiry’s, audits from IRS or State Income Tax Departments.

 Crescent Tax Filing has well understanding about IRS and State tax laws, rules, procedures.
 Since Crescent tax filing is well organized, operated and managed by dedicated tax professionals who have decades of experience in all kinds of U.S. taxes.

 We are much privileged to help you in your tax queries and questions all over the year by our dedicated tax professional customer care team.
 Hence forth you can avail your complete tax quote, previous years filed tax returns evaluation report, and many certified tax services for free of cost.